-Yangshuo is at the heart of a lush farming region in southern China famous for its karst-limestone towers raising out of green rice paddies and crisscrossed by jade-green rivers.
-It is also the heart of China’s rockclimbing scene that, unlike much of the rest of China, is very cheap and 'low-budget' tourist friendly.
-You can come here to climb, mountainbike, trailrun, explore caves or just kickback and enjoy the stunning views.
+Yangshuo is at the heart of a lush farming region in southern China famous for its karst-limestone towers rising out of green rice paddies and crisscrossed by jade-green rivers.
+It is also the heart of China’s rockclimbing scene that, unlike much of the rest of China, is very cheap and 'low-budget' tourist-friendly.
+You can come here to climb, mountain bike, trail run, explore caves or just kick back and enjoy the stunning views.
 The photos and paintings of the area are familiar to anyone who has ever glanced through a travel book on China.
-The rock towers in nearby Xingping appear on the back of China’s RMB 20 bank note.
+The rock towers in nearby Xingping appear on the back of China’s RMB 20 banknote.

 Most of the climbing caters to the sport crowd, although there are numerous traditionally protected, multi-pitch routes and many more first ascents just waiting to be ticked off.
 The area offers unlimited possibilities for new routes on the thousands (estimates up to 7000) of limestone towers within a 100km radius.
 There are now over 350 established routes with new routes going up every week.

 Of the new routes established since 2005, many are in the more difficult grades up to 5.14b - China's first.
 A number of well-known international climbers have spent time in the area during the past two years and have put up exciting new projects and developing new crags concentrating on more difficult grades 5.12 and above.
 Local climbers, especially the guides working for Chinaclimb, have also been putting up new, difficult routes and opening new crags.
 This surge of activity has resulted in many new lines that will challenge even the best climbers.

 Paul Collis bolting a new line on the Space Buttress